 “Hey Google, can you optimize my content for voice search?”
 Nope.
 Not yet at least.
 Voice search helps people discover your website and reach you more quickly, but the optimization is up to you.

-By 2020, half of all searches will be voice searches, comScore predicts.
-That includes Google voice search, YouTube voice search, voice search app download and more.
+At least 50% of all searches are projected to be voice searches, according to Oberlo.
+That includes Google voice search, YouTube voice search, voice search app download, and more.
 That’s how big voice search has become.

 Even as we speak, mobile users could be searching for your website using voice search.
 The question is, can they find it?